Jump to:

 Physical examination

 Cervical spine range of motion, muscle stretch reflexes and strength should be routinely tested in all patients suspected of having cervical stenosis.
-Spurling’s maneuver may reproduce radicular pain and/or paresthesias which may be relieved by having the patient elevate the affected arm overhead (ie, Bakody’s sign).
-Hoffman’s sign, if present, has been shown to positively correlate with CSM.13 A Babinski sign, ankle clonus and Lhermitte’s phenomenon should be documented, if present.
+Spurling’s maneuver may reproduce radicular pain and/or paresthesia which may be relieved by having the patient elevate the affected arm overhead (i.e., Bakody’s sign).
+Hoffman’s sign, if present, has been shown to positively correlate with CSM.13 A Babinski sign, ankle clonus, and Lhermitte’s phenomenon should be documented, if present.
 Sensory ataxia secondary to posterior column dysfunction is assessed by performing a Romberg test.

 Functional assessment